bluelibs/runner/README.md

 });
 ```

-If you want to call dispose, you have to do it through the global store.
+If you want to call dispose, you have to do it through the global store, as everything is encapsulated.

 ```ts
 import { task, run, resource, globals } from "@bluelibs/runner";